maartene/AoC2024/Day03/NOTES.md

 - ✅ Let's get that star ⭐️

 ## 🍅 Pomodoro 2 - on to the second star!
-- ⚠️ Move code outside of test file
+- ✅ Move code outside of test file
-- ⚠️ Understand the "twist"
+- ✅ Understand the "twist"
+- 🚧 Detect do's and don'ts
+- ⚠️ Make the example input pass